raindropio/help/docs/getting-started/betas/index.md

 Help us with testing beta versions of our apps.
 Follow our [Twitter](https://twitter.com/raindrop_io) to be notified when next beta test start.

 ## iOS app 5.0
 Brand new iOS app.
 Rewritten from scratch with native technology.
-Expect smooth, native performance with tighter intergration with iOS.
+Expect smooth, native performance, low battery usage and tighter intergration with iOS.

 > [**Join Beta Test**](https://testflight.apple.com/join/Zbn9zjKk)